 1. Create stronger marketing messages

-When you know whom you’re talking to, you can develop stronger marketing messages.
+You can develop stronger marketing messages when you know whom you’re talking to.
 You can avoid generic, vague language that speaks to a broad audience.
-Instead, you can use direct messaging that speaks to the needs, wants, and unique characteristics of your target audience.
+Instead, you can use direct messaging that speaks to your target audience’s needs, wants, and unique characteristics.

 2. Identify the most effective marketing tactics

-With dozens of marketing tactics available, it can be difficult to know what will attract your ideal audience.
+Knowing what will attract your ideal audience can be difficult with dozens of marketing tactics available.
 Using different types of market segmentation guides you toward the marketing strategies that will work best.
-When you know the audience you are targeting, you can determine the best solutions and methods for reaching them.
+When you know the target audience, you can determine the best solutions and methods for reaching them.

 3. Design hyper-targeted ads

-On digital ad services, you can target audiences by their age, location, purchasing habits, interests, and more.
+You can target audiences by age, location, purchasing habits, interests, and more on digital ad services.
 When you use market segmentation to define your audience, you know these detailed characteristics and can use them to create more effective, targeted digital ad campaigns.

 4. Attract (and convert) quality leads